jesperfj/hello-peer/README.md

     bin/createvpc acmestack 172.16.0

 to create a 172.16.0.0/24 space.
-The Heroku Private Space uses 10.0.0.0/16, so don't pick anything in that CIDR block.
+The Heroku Private Space uses 10.0.0.0/16 by default, so don't pick anything in that CIDR block or specify a custom cidr block range for the Heroku Space.

 IMPORTANT: This script will upload your public key in $HOME/.ssh/id_rsa.pub.
 Things won't work if you don't have a key there and if you don't want this public key to be uploaded to your AWS account, then modify the script.